Frankoloko/demos/my_theory_pages/Life Lessons.md

 In general, writing things down is a way to organize your thoughts.

 Writing things down is like giving your brain an external hard drive to use.
 Instead of remembering the information, you can export it to a page, and then your brain can use that storage for something else.
 I know that's not totally accurate, but it's a nice way to think about it.

+# Learn to debate

+Being able to debate or argue effectively will be valueable in any job and any relationship.

+Ask yourself these questions:
+* What is the person seeing/understanding that I am not, or I might be missing?
+* What are they trying to tell me but they just can't explain themselves or they don't know why they feel that way?

+Debating is not about telling someone they are wrong, debate is about one party or the other needing to learn something.

+Debates/Disagreements are fun, because it means there is something to learn (for someone at least)